schwuk/hugo-split-theme/README.md

 ### The config file

-Take a look inside the [`exampleSite`](//github.com/escalate/hugo-split-theme/tree/master/exampleSite) folder of this theme.
-You'll find a file called [`config.toml`](//github.com/escalate/hugo-split-theme/blob/master/exampleSite/config.toml).
-To use it, copy the [`config.toml`](//github.com/escalate/hugo-split-theme/blob/master/exampleSite/config.toml) in the root folder of your Hugo site.
+Take a look inside the [`tests`](//github.com/escalate/hugo-split-theme/tree/master/tests) folder of this theme.
+You'll find some example configurations.
+To use one of them, copy the `config.toml` in the root folder of your Hugo site.
 Feel free to customize this theme as you like.

 ### Add content